reddit/devvit/devvit-docs/versioned_docs/version-0.10/guidelines.md

 - Create an app or functionality for use in or that targets services in a prohibited or regulated industry such as (but not limited to) gambling, healthcare, financial and cryptocurrency products and services, political advertisement, alcohol, recreational drugs, or any other restricted category listed in the [Reddit Advertising Policy](https://redditinc.force.com/helpcenter/s/article/Reddit-Advertising-Policy-Restricted-Advertisements)
 - Process account data to infer Redditors' personal characteristics, such as racial or ethnic origin, political opinions, religious or philosophical beliefs, union membership, genetics or biometrics, health, sex life, or sexual orientation
 - Gather intelligence nor attempt to track Redditors or Reddit content for the purpose of surveillance, and/or to provide that information to governments or other entities conducting surveillance
-- Create copycat apps; your apps should be reasonably original or they will not be approved.
-If you like someone else's work, ask to contribute to their project.
-We expect devvitors to fork and borrow responsibly, and be conscientious about what apps already exist in the ecosystem.
-Private moderation tools are an exception here
 - Intrude on Redditors' privacy and autonomy in spaces your app isn't authorized to access or moderate
 - Request that Redditors share their login credentials or any other personal information to access or complete any action through your app
 - Attempt to publish an app targeting anyone under 13 -- Redditors must all be over the age of 13 to use the platform!